Tenth Acre Farm

 That benefit, plus the fact that it is a vigorous grower, is why many permaculture gardeners grow it as biomass for mulch or green manure.

-This is what really makes this plant a star in the permaculture garden: its ability to feed the soil with nutrient-rich leaves.
-Mulch with the leaves to transfer those nutrients to the soil.
+This is what really makes this plant a star in the permaculture garden: its ability to generate biomass that enriches soil and accelerates soil-building.

-Vegetarian gardeners looking for non-animal fertilizers will find this herb to be a valuable source of nutrients and green manure.
+Vegetarian gardeners looking for non-animal fertilizers will find this herb to be a valuable source of green manure.

 Although the Bocking varieties do not proliferate by seed, the plant grows in width and eventually needs to be divided.
 And that’s how you can produce more of these plants for mulch over time!